 The breathtaking Desfiladero de Los Gaitanes gorge is truly worth pushing your boundaries.
 Since the two-hour hike is mostly flat, this is something that people of any fitness level to complete.
-I’ve actually listed it as one of the best beginner hikes in Andalucia in this post.
+I’ve actually listed it as one of the best beginner hikes in Andalucia here.

 In this post, I’ll give you all the information you need to walk Caminito del Rey, from getting tickets, where to park, and what to consider before you go.